 I learned about WordPress back in 2012 during my last corporate job.
 I was working as a Product Manager for a web security software company and we needed a blog for our website.
 Back then there was not much awareness about WordPress security, and there weren’t many good solutions either.
 So I decided to leave my corporate job in 2013 to try to set up my own WordPress business.

 In the early days of WP White Security, we cleaned hacked WordPress sites and helped businesses keep their sites secure.
 However, I was never keen on providing services.
 I’ve always preferred to sell software because that’s what I’ve always done.
-So I started developing our first plugin, WP Security Audit Log.
+So I started developing our first plugin, WP Activity Log.
 It was quite a challenge to get started.
 To start off with, I am not a developer and back then WP White Security was still a hobby/part-time.

 So the first five years I’ve worked as a freelance based consultant and paid developers to develop the plugin for me.
 Many thought I was crazy because I was paying programmers to develop a free plugin!
 After a year we released the first premium add-on.
 Over the years the plugin started generating revenue and in 2018 I joined WP White Security as the second full-time employee.